JumaJuiceTime/TheHundredSaints/Getting Started/Creating a Character.md

 ====== Creating a Character ======

-When creating a character, you need a character sheet—pictured to the right.
-The Dolmenwood character sheet is available online at [[https://dolmenwood.com]] as a PDF to download and print.

 **A note on randomness:** Many character statistics are determined by rolling dice.
 You are encouraged to savour the fun, unexpected character concepts that emerge from interpreting these random results.

 ===== 1.
 Roll Ability Scores =====